 Safety Risks: Poorly manufactured or untested electric vehicle fire blankets can fail during real-life emergencies, endangering users and property.

-Unified standards are vital to ensure product reliability, build customer trust, and meet fire safety regulations across various fire safety applications, including EV storage and public safety.
-For instance, the lack of standards has led to situations where customers purchase fire blankets that fail under extreme conditions, as seen in several documented incidents of blanket tears during deployment or insufficient thermal resistance causing reignition.
-Such failures highlight the urgent need for reliable, standardized products to avoid jeopardizing safety in vehicle fire.
+Unified standards are crucial to ensure product reliability, build customer trust, and comply with fire safety regulations across various applications, including EV storage and public safety.
+The absence of a clear standard for EV blankets has resulted in instances where customers unknowingly purchase fire blankets that fail under extreme conditions.
+These failures, such as blanket tears during deployment or inadequate thermal resistance leading to reignition, have been documented in several cases.
+Such incidents highlight the urgent need for reliable, standardized products to ensure safety, particularly in vehicle fires.

 Standards for EV Fire Blankets

-When navigating the complexities of vehicle fire safety, a handful of well-established standards provide clear guidelines for assessing the performance and reliability of fire blankets.
-Several key standards set the benchmarks for testing and certifying electric vehicle fire blankets.
+When navigating the complexities of vehicle fire safety, several well-established standards provide clear guidelines for assessing the performance and reliability of fire blankets.
+These key standards for EV blankets set the benchmarks for testing and certifying electric vehicle fire blankets, ensuring they meet the required safety and performance criteria.

 DIN SPEC 91489:2024-11